Xsolai/uae-docs-reader/README.md

 This project involves the development and deployment of a document detection and text extraction system capable of handling five different types of documents:

-ID Cards
+- ID Cards
-Driving Licenses
+- Driving Licenses
-Vehicle Passes
+- Vehicle license
-Certificates
+- PassCertificates
-Commercial Licenses
+- Commercial Licenses

 The system utilizes advanced machine learning techniques to extract relevant information from these documents and provides the extracted data in a structured JSON format.